 The Wixie Tutorial Collection is made of documents you can view or even copy to customize.
 In the Create a Table Tent tutorial, students paint and label a picture of themselves and add a page of images to show their interests.
 The culmination of the tutorial is to print and fold a table tent to place on their desk.

 I love that students can follow the step-by-step directions on their own and I can move around the room to talk, answer questions, and meet my learners.
-The Level One tutorial is written for new technology users at a 2nd grade reading level, so it should be accessible to most of your second- and third-grade learners.
+The Level One tutorial is written for new technology users at a 2nd-grade reading level, so it should be accessible to most of your second- and third-grade learners.

-If you have a more flexible setting than individual assigned desks, have students pick up their table tents at the door and put them wherever they are working each day.
+If you have a more flexible setting than individually assigned desks, have students pick up their table tents at the door and put them wherever they are working each day.
 You can also share them on a bulletin board or use them to identify authors and designers in a classroom or school display case.

 Write, illustrate, and publish an "all about me" book or eBook